Mattherix/hello-asso/README.md

 # Hello-asso

-A python module to interact with Hello asso
+A rust module to interact with Hello Asso api

 WIP